chrispebble/CourseProject/README.md

 and paragraph in READ FILES is given a ranking score, the [integer] determines the cut-off of these scores.
 More specifically, the [integer] is the number of standard deviations above the mean ranking score.
 That is, a scope of 2 means that only documents and paragraphs that are two or more standard deviations above the mean score are returned.
 A scope of 0 means that all documents and paragraphs above the mean ranking score are returned.
 Generally, a higher scope means fewer documents and paragraphs returned, but these documents and paragraphs are much more relevant.

 Results
 ==============
 To heuristically gauge the effectiveness of the reading assistant, each team member collected approximately 8-10 documents.
 These documents were loaded as the previously-read documents, and additional documents were provided as the unseen documents.
-From the preliminary examination, the results seem promising and inline with common knowledge.
+From the preliminary examination, the results seem promising and inline with our qualitative evaluation of the documents.

+We found these results to be interesting and potentially be useful in a real world application.
+Using the results from our tool, one could easily find related previously read documents.
+Additionally if a paragraph was interesting one could find the similar passages.
+Alternatively, a document highlighter with links to related documents could be created.
+After creating the tool the existence of similar functionality became evident in other software such as Evernote, which shows similar notes to the one the user is currently viewing.
+The Evernote use case is not quite the same as our stated use case, but likely relies on some similar information retrievel techniques to generate the list of similar documents.

+Interestingly, the original impetus behind creating the tool was to find similar **and** different documents, however in the process of creating this tool we came to understand how the BM25 and LSI algorithms are powered towards similarities, not differences.
+The root of this is that there are only a few ways a document can be similar, but many ways documents can be different.
+This was an interesting realization, and further thought towards how to find *useful* differences could be discovered was an interesting thought experiment, although we did not make significant headway into how to solve that problem.

+If we were to continue to develop this project further, there are a few areas where we could easily improve the tool.
+One would be to integrate the data structures between the BM25 and gensim LSI algorithm so that the reading and memory usage was more efficient.
+Additionally, the LSI algorithm is capable of adding documents without needing to completely recreate it's underying data structures.
+Depending on how the tool would be used (if for instance documents would be frequently added) this would improve the efficiency of the tool.
+Manipulation of the parameters of the algorithms would be another area where improvements could be made.
+Manipulation of either with the **k** value of BM25, or the topic number of LSI coud lead to subtle improvements in results.
+Creating of a data set with user rankings for comparison to the results would also be very helpful in objectively analyzing the results of these tweaks.
+Creation of such a data set - with human-choosen similar paragarphs - would be time consuming to create but could result in use of comparison functions such as the F1 score which would facilitate further development.

+Overall we felt this tool was a strong starting point to further work in the realm of a reading assistant.

 Team Contributions
 ==================